 Your wireless charging pad has a coil buried not too deep behind the top surface.
 You would realize that most of the time, the top surface of a wireless charger is usually made out of plastic or wood or some sort of fabric.
 This is to allow the magnetic field to easily pass through.
 The same is the case with the material used on the back of the smartphone.
 Every smartphone that supports wireless charging will have either a glass or plastic back as metal does not allow induction to take place.

 Anyhow, getting back to the wireless charging pad, there is a coil that conducts electricity on the wireless charger itself, which is the transmitter, and there is a similar coil present on the back of a smartphone which acts as the receiver coil.
 On the wireless charging pad, the coil is connected to the AC mains through a power adaptor which converts it into DC and feeds it to the transmitter coil.
 The current then gets converted back to AC in the coil and there is a magnetic field that is induced.
 When a smartphone with a receiver coil is placed on the wireless charging pad, the transmitter coil induces AC into the receiver coil.
 The AC is then converted back to DC and is sent to the battery.
 This phenomenon is referred to as resonant inductive coupling.

-Of course, there are other components in the wireless charger too like rectifiers, filters, etc. That helps in the conversion of AC to DC and other current controlling activities.
+Of course, there are other components in the wireless charger, too, like rectifiers, filters, etc. That helps in the conversion of AC to DC and other current controlling activities.
 There are some constraints involved here too, as we discussed earlier.
-The material on the surface of the wireless charger and the phone, distance between the transmitter and the receiver of the coil, size of both coils, etc. are factors that are important to enable wireless charging.
+The material on the surface of the wireless charger and the phone, the distance between the transmitter and the receiver of the coil, the size of both coils, etc., are factors that are important to enable wireless charging.
 This led to the rise of a standard that is followed by every smartphone manufacturer who has incorporated wireless charging in their smartphones – The Qi standard.

 Qi Wireless Charging Standard